-High Rise Damp is a short documentary looking at the experiences of Jennifer Mynard and her son Dylan, two residents of the Crosley Wood flats — three concrete tower blocks situated adjacent to the Leeds-Liverpool Canal in Bingley (near Dowley Gap locks).
+High Rise Damp is a short documentary looking at the experiences of Jennifer Mynard and her son Dylan, two residents of the Crosley Wood flats — three concrete tower blocks situated adjacent to the Leeds-Liverpool Canal in Bingley.

 This film emerges in response to community development work undertaken at Crosley Wood by Shipley’s Kirkgate Centre, and supported by Multi-Story Water.
 The film focuses on the story of just one family on the estate, and uses water as a connecting thread, looking at the Mynards’ pro-active response to the Boxing Day floods of 2015, their feelings about the canal, and — most importantly — at the their housing conditions.
-Plagued by damp and internal floods, the family is at the mercy of a housing authority (InCommunities) which has shown little concern for their plight.
+Plagued by damp and internal floods, the family has been at the mercy of a housing authority — Incommunities — which has shown little concern for their plight.
 Unfortunately, their story is just one of many like it.

 The 15-minute film was shot in late summer of 2016 and premiered in a public screening at Kirkgate Centre’s AGM on Saturday 19th Novermber.